 Blending contemporary luxury with historical ambiance, Rand Tower is no ordinary Minneapolis hotel.
 First make your way to Bar Rufus, the hotel’s lobby bar and restaurant, and you’ll start to see why.
 This glamorous space draws inspiration from the multi-faceted patriarch of the Rand Tower Hotel, Rufus Rand, an accomplished pilot in the Lafayette Flying Corps in World War I, innovator in American aviation, and the man who built the Deco-era Rand Tower Hotel.

 As you ascend Rand Tower Hotel to its 270 rooms and suites, you’ll notice the design feels lighter and brighter, like you’re soaring into the clouds.
 These luxurious accommodations have everything you need to feel right at home, from linen bedding and Turkish robes to a Lavazza coffee station and spacious work desk.
-The hotel also boasts a state-of-the-art fitness center, dry cleaning service, and 24-hour concierge for anything else needed for a peaceful sleep.
+The hotel also boasts a state-of-the-art fitness center and dry cleaning service for anything else needed for a peaceful sleep.

 Trust us, you’ll need it ahead of tomorrow’s adventures.

 Unlike some of its Midwest neighbors, Minneapolis is a fascinating melting pot of cultures and communities.
 In addition to native Dakota people, the Twin Cities are home to numerous indigenous nations as well as large communities of Mexican, Somali, Chinese, and Scandinavian descent, among many others.